 Current work is progressing along two tracks: creating a plan for bringing CAP water to the south end of our area and empowering our organizational structure to undertake fundraising and project development.

 receive government grants, corporate contributions and even tax-deductible contributions by individuals.
 We

 are developing the means to raise these funds and manage them prudently to

 The US Bureau of Reclamation has joined with USCPUG to lay the groundwork for transportation and use of CAP water throughout our area.
 The work will be cooperatively funded by the federal government and local resources.
 Much more work remains to be done within USCPUG and across the community.

-Freeport McMoRan the and the Town of Sahuarita are also members of USCPUG. , Many other organizations and individuals have participated in USCPUG discussions.
-Some are: the Green Valley Council, ASARCO, Park Corporation, Pima County, the Arizona Department of Water Resources and the Las Quintas Serenas Water Company.
+Freeport McMoRan the and the Town of Sahuarita are also participants of USCPUG.
+Many other organizations and individuals have participated in USCPUG discussions.
+Some are the Green Valley Council, ASARCO, Pima County, the Arizona Department of Water Resources and the Las Quintas Serenas Water Company.
 Our representatives attend meetings of water groups at the local, regional and state levels.

 USCPUG maintains this website to allow public access to our project reports, organizational documents, and water-related information.